noz-jonas/3q-podcast-api/README.md

    - Uploads vertical image and body text
    - Sets the podcast season
    - Uses a default cover image
   - Optionally replaces the cover with an article-based image (if found)
+  - Final success message when processing is complete

 ---